Skip to content

 Attack Chain

-1. The attacker provides malicious JavaScript code to the vm2 sandbox.
+1. Attacker crafts malicious JavaScript code designed to be executed within a vm2 sandbox.

-2. The code creates a DisposableStack object to trigger the vulnerability.
+2. The malicious code constructs a Promise object using the Promise constructor.

 Impact